 If your characteristics match the above, you will be best suited to working as a General Virtual Assistant.

-Among a myriad of general VA duties, which are doable from anywhere in the world, you will handle a wide variety of routine tasks, such as the administrative, technical and scheduling aspects for the smooth operation of a web-based business.
+You’ll handle a wide variety of routine tasks, such as the administrative, technical, and scheduling aspects for the smooth operation of web-based business.

 - Prepare online meeting minutes

 - Moderate blog comments